 Once called "the fool of Owari," Oda Nobunaga would eventually be known as the first "great unifier" of Japan.

 In the 16th century, Japan was divided.
 Called the Sengoku Period, it was a time when the traditional feudal structure that united the country was shattered.
-And in the chaos that followed, there was constant warfare.
+In the chaos that followed, there was constant warfare.

 Powerful lords and their samurai followers fought against each other for dominance.
-At the same time, the traditionally closed society was struggling to adapt to the new ideas and technologies that had been introduced by Europeans.
+At the same time, the traditionally closed society was struggling to adapt to the new ideas and technologies that were introduced by Europeans.
 All in all, it was a chaotic time to be alive.

 But into that chaos stepped Oda Nobunaga.
-With a combination of his natural gifts for rule and a willingness to be brutal when he had to, Nobunaga began the long process of reunifying the shattered country.
+With a natural gift for rule and a willingness to be brutal when he had to, Nobunaga began the long process of reunifying the divided country.
 However, if you had known Nobunaga as a young man, he’d probably be the last person you thought of in terms of helping to reunify Japan.

-Nobunaga was the son of a military governor in central Japan.
-And from a young age, he was apparently hard to control.
+Oda Nobunaga was the son of a military governor in central Japan and from a young age, he was apparently hard to control.
 He frequently ran around causing mischief with other boys and practicing with matchlock rifles.
 Apparently, his youthful exploits were so well known that people took to calling him “the fool of Owari.”

 So, when Yoshimoto raised a force of 40,000 men to attack the capital city of Kyoto, Nobunaga raised his own soldiers to stop him.
 The only problem was that Nobunaga could only come up with about 4,000 men.
 Deciding the best thing to do when you were outnumbered was attack, Nobunaga led his troops into battle.